NavinAnik/Pet-Age-Calculator/README.md

-Pet Age Calculator is a simple age calculator which shows your pets age
+Pet Age Calculator is a simple age calculator which shows your pets age in years